 This Indian Standard (First Revision) was adopted by the Bureau of Indian Standards, after the draft finalized by the Sewing Machine Sectional Committee had been approved by the Mechanical Engineering Division Council.

 This standard was first published in 1981.
 The present revision has been undertaken up to incorporate the modification found necessary as a result of experience gained in the use of this standard.
-In this revision, the amendment has been incorporated and major modifications brought under are as follows:
+In this revision, and major modifications brought under are as follows:

-Amendment No 1 has been incorporated;

 Power pack has been removed in this revision;

-The exhaust system and intake system have been modified;
+The exhaust system have been modified;

 Cabin light and accessories have been removed;